Hermetic Programming: Parameterizing Access to State

 Delegation, Revocation, and Confinement

-“Ambient authority” may sometimes be taken to mean only ambient access to system resources.
+“Ambient authority” is sometimes taken to mean only ambient access to system resources.
 But if a function can communicate through a pre-existing channel, or write a live value into existing mutable state for later retrieval, then authority can flow between calls without appearing in the signature.

-A hermetic programming language rules that out by eliminating ambient authority to any existing state (anything that could make a function impure).
-A hermetic function can communicate only through channels provided by the caller, and it is memoryless across calls unless state is explicitly passed in.
-If a function is never given the authority to write a capability into existing state (a way of exposing state we call grafting), then authority it receives remains overtly confined to that unit of work and is automatically revoked once the function finishes its work.
+A hermetic programming language rules that out by eliminating ambient authority to any existing state—anything that could make a function impure.
+A hermetic function does not have its own memory; it can only delegate authority through channels explicitly provided by the caller.11 If a function is never given the authority to write a capability into existing state—a way of exposing state that I call grafting—then the authority it receives remains overtly confined12 to that unit of work and is automatically revoked13 once the function finishes its work.

 These are not extra security mechanisms: they follow from the core semantics of hermetic functions.